-Under Pennsylvania Act 153 of 2014, all university employees are Mandatory Reporters of child abuse.
+Under the PA Child Protective Services Law, as amended by Act 153 of 2014, all university employees are Mandatory Reporters of child abuse.

 In addition, individuals serving as volunteers for Carnegie Mellon who are responsible for the welfare of a minor or who have direct contact with minors are also Mandatory Reporters of child abuse.